PQQ Gummies: What Manufacturing Really Comes Down To

 Moisture percentage gets attention in gummies, but water activity (aw) is often the more meaningful measure for predicting how a product will behave over time.

-If aw is too high, chemical reactions have more freedom to move, and microbial risk becomes harder to manage.
-If it’s too low, you can run into texture issues like hardening or crystallization-problems that can drive complaints even if potency is fine.
+If aw is too high, chemical reactions move faster, and microbial risk goes up.
+If it’s too low, you risk texture issues like hardening or crystallization—problems that lead to complaints even if potency is fine.

 For PQQ gummies, it’s smart to set specifications for aw alongside moisture, and tie those specs to curing conditions, batch staging, and packaging decisions.